queenpogi/ios-activator-listener-create/README.md

 As not everyone is fan of command line, this way user can install your tool and Activator gesture is created automaticaly so user will just assign it.

-To create Activator listener during package instalation, include it in a package and add into debian 'postinst' file `create-activator-listener -c 'command -param -param'`.
+To create Activator listener during package instalation, include it in a package and add to debian 'postinst' file `create-activator-listener -c 'command -param -param'`.
 Don't use `-r` option in `postinst` file because unlike **dpkg**, **Cydia** won't install package correctly as it will respring during execution of `postinst` script.
 Instead add `substrate` into your `control` file and Cydia will offer respring button after installation.

 #GIF